Bill Inman: Life and career

 Despite financial pressures, Inman upheld a principle that studies at his Unit should not be directly sponsored by a pharmaceutical company, lest it restrict his ability to investigate issues which he felt were important.
 His efforts to raise funds for the DSRU were unwelcome to some in the pharmaceutical industry, and some members of that industry attempted to undermine his fund-raising trip to the U.S. However, he raised the necessary finance in four weeks.
 Inman published a series of bulletins entitled 'PEM News' to report on the progress of prescription event monitoring.

-Inman was a consultant to the WHO from 1966 to 1980, participating in many of the formative meetings setting up international systems.
+Inman was a consultant to the WHO from 1966 to 1980, participating in a number of the formative meetings setting up international systems.
 The WHO Adverse Reaction Terminology was established by Barbro Westerholm, Bruce Royal and Inman.
 The pilot phase of the drug monitoring programme was evaluated favourably by the World Health Assembly and became a continuing WHO programme, based until 1978 in Geneva.

 In the aftermath of scares over the safety of Eraldin and Practolol, Franz Gross of the University of Heidelberg convened a conference in 1977.
 The conference examined the problems of relying solely on spontaneous reporting systems, and the need for adverse reaction data which included information on the number of patients using a particular drug, which connected with Inman's plans for prescription event monitoring.

 Inman was mentioned in an investigation into the drugPrimodos in 2020.
 Inman participated in the review conducted by the Committee on Safety of Medicines in the 1970s.
 The 2020 report mentioned Inman in a Schering memo stating "he has destroyed all the material on which his investigation is based, or made it unrecognizable, which makes it impossible to trace the individual cases taken into the investigation.
 I understood Dr. Inman that he did this to prevent individual claims from using this material."

 Inman contributed to an initiative on risk management and communication by Wolfson College, Oxford in 1984.
 At this symposium he outlined the problems of communicating risk perception, and demonstrated the huge differences in the views of medical staff of risk within their own fields.
 He illustrated the comparative annual risk of doing something (smoking) or being somebody (a president of the United States, or a matador).
 By contrast, he cited examples of drug withdrawals after a single drug-related death of one in two million.
-In 1984 he was appointed to the first Chair in Pharmacoepidemiology in the United Kingdom, at the University of Southampton.
+In 1984 he was appointed to the first chair in Pharmacoepidemiology in the United Kingdom, at the University of Southampton.